jerridan/shardVPN/README.md

-# BlinkVPN
+# ShardVPN
 This tool allows for the temporary creation of a VPN server.
 You can create it, use it for however long you need, and then promptly destroy it.

-BlinkVPN has only been tested on macOS, and may or may not work as expected with other operating systems.
+ShardVPN has only been tested on macOS, and may or may not work as expected with other operating systems.
 It is still under development, and may change drastically over time.

 ## Contents